-The normalized planar (x and y) modes for the linearly mapped spherical coordinates are produced in Figure 2 for an example case with an unperturbed chief orbit about Earth with elements a = 12000 km, e = 0.4, $i = 25^{\circ}$, $\Omega = 0^{\circ}$, $\omega = 270.001^{\circ}$, $f_0 = 90^{\circ}$.
+The normalized planar (x and y) modes for the linearly mapped spherical coordinates are produced in Fig. 2 for an example case with an unperturbed chief orbit about Earth with elements of a =12,000 km, e = 0.4, i = 25 deg, $\Omega = 0$ deg, $\omega = 270.001$ deg, and $f_0 = 90$ deg.
 The initial points for each mode are indicated with a dot.
 The out-of-plane modes, which are simply linearly independent oscillations in z, are not shown.
-From Figure 2, the planar projection of all close-proximity unperturbed relative motion in this case is revealed to be a linear sum of geometrically simple independent motions.
-First is an along-track oscillation (mode 1, shown flipped about y = 0 for convenience), a distorted "teardrop" mode (mode 3), an offset circle mode (mode 5), and a drift mode (mode 6).
+From Fig. 2, the planar projection of all close-proximity unperturbed relative motion in this case is revealed to be a linear sum of geometrically simple independent motions.
+The first is an along-track oscillation (mode 1, shown flipped about y = 0 for convenience), a distorted teardrop mode (mode 3), an offset circle mode (mode 5), and a drift mode (mode 6).
 Note that the chief eccentricity dictates the ratio of the offset circle's radius to its distance from the origin, and the along-track oscillation of mode 1 has the same maximum and minimum y bounds as the offset circle mode.
-Note also that the drift mode behaves as a composition of a secularly expanding mode 5 and a translation along the y axis - see the last term in Eq.
-(17).
-To better illustrate this behavior, the drift mode is shown for 3 chief orbit periods in Figure 3.
-While the uncontrolled state evolves as a sum of the modes, the state can be uniquely parameterized by the stationary c and the time since epoch $t - t_0$.
-In this sense, the modal solution constants function similarly to orbit elements, but with the exact linear mapping $\mathbf{x}(t) = [\Psi(t)]\mathbf{c}$ to local relative state coordinates.
-There are many possible alternate choices of fundamental solutions $\psi_i(t)$, but Lyapunov-Floquet theory is typically useful for identifying geometrically favorable solutions.
+Note also that the drift mode behaves as a composition of a secularly expanding mode 5 and a translation along the y axis; see the last term in Eq.
+(18).
+To better illustrate this behavior, the drift mode is shown for three chief orbit periods in Fig. 3.
+Although the uncontrolled state evolves as a sum of the modes, the state can be uniquely parameterized by the stationary c and the time since epoch $t - t_0$.
+In this sense, the modal solution constants function similarly to orbit elements but with the exact linear mapping of $x(t) = [\Psi(t)]c$ to local relative state coordinates.
+There are many possible alternate choices of fundamental solutions $\psi_i(t)$, but the Lyapunov-Floquet theory is typically useful for identifying geometrically favorable solutions.
 It is worth noting that the use of the modal decomposition approach is not limited to Keplerian dynamics.
 This method can be applied to study motion in the vicinity of any periodic orbit (and work is ongoing to extend this to the more general case of a quasi-periodic chief orbit).
 This will be shown with an application of the method to the relative motion problem in the circular restricted three-body problem.